Maroder1/Openness_examples_python/README.md

 The repo consists of two versions: one normal python file (.py) and one jupyter notebook file (.ipynb).
 It is strongly recommended to use jupyter when developing an openness application, as you do not have to rerunn your entire code each time you are testing and exploring.

-**The following topics are demonstrated. **
-Note: this is not "production code", but code to demonstrate the API.
+**Note:** this is not "production code", but code to demonstrate the API.
 For production you should use more methods, loops and checks (partly demonstrated)

+**The following topics are demonstrated.**

 - Starting TIA
 - Creating project